simulogics/prosperousuniverse-docs/content/wiki/building-costs/_index.md

 ## Costs calculation

 Every building needs a certain configuration of Construction Prefabs to be built.
-On top of that, Construction Materials (“Additional resources” below) will be required _once_ for _every_ building depending on environmental conditions.
-The exact number of additional resources needed may depend on the Area cost of a building indicated in its BUI window (see screenshot above).
+On top of that, Construction Materials (“Additional resources” below) will be required _once_ for _every_ building depending on the environmental conditions at hand.
+The exact number of some additional resources depends on the Area cost of a building, which is indicated in its BUI window (see screenshot above).

-Please note that all these additional costs also pertain to [Planetary projects](../../tutorials/planetary-projects) and [Corporate projects](../../tutorials/corporations).
+Please note that all these additional costs also pertain to [Planetary projects](../../tutorials/planetary-projects) and [Corporate projects](../../tutorials/corporations/#corporate-actions-and-projects).

 ### Rocky Planets